WorldHealthOrganization/smart-immunizations/input/pagecontent/indicators-measures.md

 Measures included in this implementation guide are listed in the [Artifact Index - Measures](artifacts.html)

-For the operational descriptions of indicators and references, see the Digital Adaptation Kit (DAK) for <mark>[insert health domain here]</mark>, including Web Annex C of the DAK.
+For the operational descriptions of indicators and references, see the [WHO Digital Adaptation Kit for Immunizations](https://iris.who.int/handle/10665/380303), including Web Annex C of the DAK.
 Summary indicator content from the DAK is also represented in the <a href="indicators.html">Indicators and Performance Metrics</a> page.